A default system with overspilling contagion: Abstract

 \section{Abstract}

-In classical contagion models, default systems are Markovian conditionally on the observation of their stochastic environment, with interacting intensities.
-This necessi- tates that the environment evolves autonomously and is not influenced by the history of the default events.
-We extend the classical literature and allow a default system to have a contagious impact on its environment.
-In our framework, contagion can either be contained within the default system (i.e., direct contagion from a counterparty to another) or spill from the default system over its environment (indirect contagion).
+Some dynamical contagion models for default risk have been proposed in the literature, where a system (composed of individual debtors) evolves as a Markov process conditionally on the observation of its stochastic environment, with interacting intensities.

+The Markovian assumption necessitates that the environment evolves autonomously and is not influenced by the transitions of the system.
+We extend this classical literature and allow a default system to have a contagious impact on its environment.
+With a certain probability, the transition of a debtor to the default state has an impact on the system's environment.
+This in turn affects the transition intensities of the other debtors inside the system.

+Therefore, in our framework, contagion can either be contained within the default system (i.e., direct contagion from a counterparty to another) or spill from the default system over its environment (indirect contagion).
 This type of model is of interest whenever one wants to capture within a model possible impacts of the defaults of a class of debtors on the more global economy and vice versa.